Next Generation Bay Area Freeways Study

 - How could transit improvements be implemented before tolls begin?

 - Due to the jobs-housing imbalance, many people live far from where they work.
-How will freeway pricing work for them?
+Will freeway pricing burden them?

 - What is the impact on local streets that are parallel to freeways?